kozbot/kecb/README.md

 # Where are the symbols?

 They are generated in the ./dxf folder when the script is run.
-I do not want the actual \*.dxf files to be included in the license and I believe this safely bypasses that.
+See 'img' folder for examples.

 # Design: